derrabus/trbo-notes/notes/2024-10-15-charger-rampup.md

 * Framework: Self-invented based on Slim/Pimple/Twig
     * Heavily inspired by ZF

+* No CI for PHP
     * No tests
     * No static code analysis
+    * No enforced code-style

 * A lot of dead code
     * Code is commented out instead of removed
     * A lot of code that will break when executed, du to missing imports of global classes

-* Implicitly declared properties make it hard to navigate throughh the codebase.
+* Implicitly declared properties make it hard to navigate through the codebase.

 * The whole project resides in document root